-BHDI may not know that a student has dropped out (unofficially withdrawn) until BHDI checks its records at the end of an academic period.
-However, BHDI must determine the withdrawal date no later than 30 days after the end of the payment period.
+BHDI may not know that a student has dropped out (unofficially withdrawn).
+However, BHDI must determine the withdrawal date no later than 30 days after the end of a LOA period or an ULOA, not to exceed 180 days from the date of the first day of the term following the last term of known attendance.